OCA/maintainer-tools/CONTRIBUTING.md

 ...).
 Don't link data (image, libraries) outside Odoo: don't use an url to an image but copy it in our codebase instead.

-The complete tree should looks like
+The complete tree should look like this:

 ```
 addons/<my_module_name>/